DeanLight/spannerlib/tutorials/Advanced usage.md

         # the term is not computed, get its type and compute it accordingly
         term_type = term_attrs[TYPE]

-        # make sure that the rule wasn't adde to term graph before
+        # make sure that the rule wasn't added to term graph before
         if term_type == ParseNodeType.RULE and term_attrs[STATE] == EvalState.NOT_COMPUTED:
             rule_nodes.append(node_id)